INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning: Related Work

-\textbf{Multimodal Datasets and Benchmarks.} With the rapid progress in LMMs, numerous instruction tuning datasets have been developed.
-LLaVA-Instruct~\cite{llava} is one of the first to use GPT-4, leveraging object categories, bounding boxes, and image-level captions to generate diverse visual instruction tuning data.
-Building on this, follow-up studies have focused on enhancing large language and multi-modal models to generate synthetic data~\cite{sharegpt4v,wang2023see,chen2024allava} or improve the annotation pipeline~\cite{sharegpt4video,llavavideo}.
-Simultaneously, various multimodal benchmarks have been proposed to evaluate LMMs across different aspects, such as comprehensive understanding~\cite{li2023seed}, OCR and text comprehension~\cite{masry2022chartqa,mathew2021docvqa,mathew2022infographicvqa,tito2023hierarchical}, temporal understanding~\cite{fu2024video,mangalam2023egoschema,xiao2021next,cai2024temporalbench,liu2024tempcompass}, hallucination~\cite{li2023evaluating}, and instruction-following~\cite{qian2024mia}.
+\fakeparagraph{Multimodal datasets and benchmarks.} With the rapid progress in LMMs, numerous instruction-tuning datasets have been developed.
+LLaVA-Instruct~\cite{llava} leverages object categories, bounding boxes, and image-level captions to generate diverse visual instruction tuning data.
+Follow-up studies use more powerful models to generate synthetic data~\cite{sharegpt4v,wang2023see,chen2024allava} and improve the annotation pipeline~\cite{li2024densefusion,sharegpt4video,llavavideo}.
+Simultaneously, various benchmarks are proposed to evaluate LMMs across different aspects~\cite{mmesurvey,li2024survey, li2025benchmark}, such as comprehensive understanding~\cite{li2023seed}, OCR~\cite{masry2022chartqa,mathew2021docvqa,mathew2022infographicvqa,tito2023hierarchical}, temporal understanding~\cite{fu2024video,mangalam2023egoschema,xiao2021next,cai2024temporalbench,liu2024tempcompass,liu2024bench}, and instruction-following~\cite{qian2024mia}.
 However, they focus more on image or video-level understanding and lack fine-grained emphasis on specific instances.
-In this work, we emphasize the importance of instance understanding in both images and videos.
-Specifically, we propose the \ourbenchmark to evaluate the instance understanding of LMMs and create the \oursft, providing detailed instance-level annotations to enhance instance understanding capabilities.
+We emphasize the importance of instance understanding in both images and videos, and propose the \ourbenchmark to evaluate the instance understanding of LMMs and create the \oursft, providing detailed instance-level annotations to enhance instance understanding.